AlanQuatermain/DND-5e-LaTeX-monsters/README.md

 and typically you'll want either `wotc` or `wotcbase` to use official sourcebooks published by Wizards of the Coast.

+Any items marked **(tba)** below have not yet been investigated for inclusion, but we expect to remedy that at some point, hence their overall inclusion.

 ### Groups

 | Code       | Content                 |